DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-gpio-expander-mcp23008.rst

 or on stripboard if you want a more permanent solution.

 .. image:: ../../_static/images/i2c/ArduinoMega_MCP23008_expander_board.png
-    :alt: Diagram: Arduino Uno, MCP23008 Expander board with IR-Sensor and Push-button
+    :alt: Diagram: Arduino Mega, MCP23008 Expander board with IR-Sensor and Push-button
     :height: 320px

 .. image:: ../../_static/images/i2c/ArduinoMega_MCP23008_bread_board.png
-    :alt: Diagram: Arduino Uno, MCP23008 IC on Bread Board with IR-Sensor and Push-button
+    :alt: Diagram: Arduino Mega, MCP23008 IC on Bread Board with IR-Sensor and Push-button
     :height: 280px

 When used for inputs (sensors or switches), the sensor/switch is usually